bkper/bkper-api-docs/app.bkper.com/Guides/Specifications.md

 - [Open API json specification](https://app.bkper.com/openapi.json)
 - [Google API discovery document](https://app.bkper.com/_ah/api/discovery/v1/apis/bkper/v3/rest)

-You can use the specification documents to generate client libraries using open source tools such as [OpenAPI generator](https://openapi-generator.tech/) or [Google APIs code generator](https://github.com/google/apis-client-generator), in the language of your choice.
+You can use these specification documents to generate client libraries using open source tools such as [OpenAPI generator](https://openapi-generator.tech/) or [Google APIs code generator](https://github.com/google/apis-client-generator), in the language of your choice.

 If you want to call the API directly from the browser, you can use the [discovery document with the gapi](https://bkper.com/docs/#rest-api-authentication-javascript).